corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/corda-cli/overview.md

 *DP1 Content*

 Corda CLI is a command line interface utility that is used to deploy a Corda network.
-In this section, you can find instructions on how to install, delete, and use the Corda CLI tool to manage a Corda network.

 In this section, you will find instruction on how to:

 * Install Corda CLI.
 * Delete Corda CLI.